charissero/Routes/planning doc - routes.md

 ### Options Considered - What are some other customer options or leading products that address the same needs?
-> Join Cycling Workout Planner: Recommends fitness activities based on your personal menstral cycle timeline (similar concept of personalising what/how an activity is undertaken based on the users health).
+> Join Cycling Workout Planner: Recommends fitness activities based on your personal menstral cycle timeline (similar concept of personalising what/how an activity is undertaken based on the users health)

-> RidewithGPS: gives inghts into elevation of different landscapes
+> RidewithGPS: Gives inghts into elevation of different landscapes

 ### Expected Risks
-- Keeping data on different routes, conditions, roadworks etc updated
+> Keeping data on different routes, conditions, roadworks etc updated

-- GDPR
+> GDPR

-- Accuracry of adapted route and user response to the new route
+> Accuracry of adapted route and user response to the new route

-- Using multiple API's with potentially different data formats
+> Using multiple API's with potentially different data formats

 ## Project Scope